mattermost/docs/source/developer/mobile-developer-setup.rst

 Make Commands Explained
 ------------------------------------

 We've included a bunch of make commands in order to control the development flow and to ensure that everything works as expected.
-Always try and use these make commands unless what you trying to do can't be accomplished by one of these commands.
+Always try and use these make commands unless what you're trying to do can't be accomplished by one of these commands.

 Every make command has to be run from a terminal in the project's root directory.